Appendix: Running DOMjudge as a shadow system¶

 Running the event feed import command¶

 After doing all above steps, you can run the event feed import command to start importing events from the primary system.
-The external contest source detail page will show you the exact command to run.
+From the DOMserver installation directory, run:

 If the command loses its connection to the primary system it will automatically